• Skip to primary navigation

 Instructions

-Sautée additional ingredients (optional): Heat the sauce pot and sauté these in it first, then add the lentils and sauce.
+• (optional) Sautée additional ingredients: Heat the sauce pot and sauté these in it first, then add the lentils and sauce.

-• Heat sauce and pasta water: Bring the heat to medium-high and stir occasionally to keep the lentils from sticking to the bottom.
-Make sure the lentils are under the surface of the sauce.
+• Heat sauce: Bring the heat to medium-high and stir occasionally to keep the lentils from sticking to the bottom.
+Make sure the lentils remain under the surface of the sauce.
 Add a bit of water if needed.

 • Simmer sauce and boil pasta: Once the sauce is simmering, reduce heat to low and cover.
 Remove the lid occasionally to stir, replacing it each time.
 No lid?
 It's ok; the lentils just may take a bit longer to cook.